 In practice, a smaller front-loading kiln is more suitable.
 You can buy kilns specifically designed for raku firing.
 These are often gas kilns.
 Alternatively, many potters make their own raku kiln out of brick or other simple containers, such as an old metal oil drum

-Raku is generally a low fire kiln process.
+Raku is generally a low-fire kiln process.
 During the bisque fire temperatures are fired at around 1650F (900C) and glaze is fired between 1470-1830F (800-1000C).

 As such raku ware is normally quite porous.
 Also, when you are firing clay in this way, the ware undergoes quite a bit of stress through thermal shock.

-The combination of porosity and the rigors of raku firing mean the pottery is fragile and the glazes flake easily.
+The combination of porosity and the rigors of raku firing means the pottery is fragile and the glazes flake easily.
 As such, the ware is generally decorative rather than functional and cannot be used as dinnerware.

 Method 6: Sawdust Firing